A Zoom hearing for her domestic violence case went viral. Now people are blaming her, she says.

 The Washington Post could not reach 21-year-old Coby Harris, who is charged with assaulting Lindsey with the intent to “commit great bodily harm less than the crime of murder.”
 His lawyer did not respond to multiple calls and emails requesting comment, and online court records do not show a plea yet for the assault charge.

 The case exploded into public view after a Zoom hearing March 2 that began with routine questions.
-With both Harris and Lindsey tuning in from separate cameras, St. Joseph County prosecutor Deborah Davis asked Lindsey to state her address in Sturgis, Mich., a city of about 10,000 near the Indiana border.
+With Harris and Lindsey tuning in from separate cameras, St. Joseph County prosecutor Deborah Davis asked Lindsey to state her address in Sturgis, Mich., a city of about 10,000 near the Indiana border.

 Lindsey grew reluctant, however, as Davis asked what happened at Lindsey’s apartment the night of Feb.
 9. The woman confirmed that she and her then-boyfriend had “argued” and that the police had arrived but offered few details about why.